forkercat/ForkerRenderer/README.md

 [info] Output TGA File: 'output/zbuffer.tga'
 ```

-## 📚 Reference
+## 📚 References

-Started by following the basic workflow in _ssloy/TinyRenderer_, improved code style (e.g. `geometry.h`) when referring
+Started by following the basic workflow in [_ssloy/TinyRenderer_](https://github.com/ssloy/tinyrenderer), improved code style (e.g. `geometry.h`) when referring
-to other great resources such as _mmp/pbrt-v3 & v4_, and resolved tons of issues with the help of the Internet.
+to other great resources such as [_mmp/pbrt-v3 & v4_](https://github.com/mmp/), and resolved tons of issues with the help of the Internet.
 Thank those authors and creators who wrote the articles and built the models!

 Rendering: